California Court of Appeal Determines that Allowing Employee to Adjust Work Schedule to Care for a Disabled Child is a Reasonable Accommodation

 Image Credit: David Amsler (Flickr @ Creative Commons)

-Topics: Associational Disability Discrimination, California, Fair Employment & Housing Act, FEHA, Interactive Process, Reasonable Accommodation, Retaliation, Wrongful Termination
+Topics: Associational Disability Discrimination, California, Disability Accommodations and Access, Employment Litigation, Fair Employment & Housing Act, FEHA, Financial Services, Government Contracting, Healthcare, Hospitality, Interactive Process, Media & Entertainment, Reasonable Accommodation, Retail, Retaliation, Technology, Transportation, Wrongful Termination